dittoeth/docs/docs/technical/misc.md

 1. Preventing yield distributions to newly created/modified `shortRecords` by use of `ShortRecord.updatedAt`.
 This primarily protects against flash loans.
 2. When calling `increaseCollateral()` the constant `CRATIO_MAX` is checked to prevent collateral stuffing.
 3. Forcing yield updates when large amounts of ETH are deposited into any of the bridges.
 While this doesn't eliminate the risk of a user creating multiple smaller deposits under the established thresholds, it does add complexity and cost to a potential abuser.
-The thresholds include `BRIDGE_YIELD_UPDATE_THRESHOLD` - where the `updateYield()` call only happens once DittoETH has reached a certain level of maturity (ie. 1000 ether) based on `dethTotal` - and `BRIDGE_YIELD_PERCENT_THRESHOLD` which defines a large deposit as a certain % of `dethTotal` in a `Vault.`
+The thresholds include `BRIDGE_YIELD_UPDATE_THRESHOLD`, where the `updateYield()` call only happens once DittoETH has reached a certain level of maturity (ie. 1000 ether) based on `dethTotal`, and `BRIDGE_YIELD_PERCENT_THRESHOLD` which defines a large deposit as a certain % of `dethTotal` in a `Vault.`

 > **Note**: It's possible for `dethYieldRate` (uint80) to overflow at 1.2M x LST rewards per unit of `dethCollateral`.
-At expected steady state volume this should not be a problem, although in the incipient stages of release where there is very little `dethCollateral` it is possible to "use up" a large portion of `dethYieldRate`.
+At expected steady state volume this should not be a problem, although it is possible to "use up" a large portion of `dethYieldRate` in the incipient stages of release where there is very little `dethCollateral`.
 However, this may also be unlikely as LST rewards will also be very small soon after release.

 ## Orderbook Dust